Disney World Restaurant Discounts & Coupons

 Tables in Wonderland Discount

-Walt Disney World Annual Passholders, regardless of residency, are eligible for membership in the Tables in Wonderland program for $100 per year, which is a $25 discount.
-The primary benefit of membership is a 20% discount on all food and beverages at participating resort hotel and theme park restaurants (valid for a party of up to 10).
-Membership also includes complimentary resort and theme park parking for dining, as well as invitations to special member-only events.
+Walt Disney World Annual Passholders, regardless of residency, are eligible for membership in the Tables in Wonderland program for $150 per year, which is a $25 discount.
+The primary benefit of membership is a 20% discount on all food and beverages (including alcohol!) at participating resort hotel and theme park restaurants (valid for a party of up to 10).
+Other benefits include FREE parking (including valet if available) when dining, and access to special members-only dining events.

 Florida Residents

-Florida Residents can purchase a membership in the Tables in Wonderland program for $125 per year.
+Florida Residents can purchase a membership in the Tables in Wonderland program for $175 per year.
 The primary benefit of membership is a 20% discount on all food and beverages at participating resort hotel and theme park restaurants (valid for a party of up to 10).
-Membership also includes complimentary resort and theme park parking for dining, as well as invitations to special member-only events.
+Other benefits include FREE parking (including valet if available) when dining, and access to special members-only dining events.

 Disney Vacation Club Members

-DVC members and up to 3 guests also receive discounts of 10%-20% (10% is more common) at many Walt Disney World restaurants, including many of the Downtown Disney and Swan/Dolphin restaurants.
+DVC members and up to 3 guests receive discounts of 10%-20% (10% is more common) at many Walt Disney World restaurants, including many of the Disney Springs and Swan/Dolphin restaurants.
 Discounts do not apply to alcoholic beverages, tax or gratuities.
 The discount is not available on July 4, Thanksgiving, Christmas Eve, Christmas Day or New Year’s Eve.
-The list of DVC member restaurant discounts is extensive and the amount varies by location; the best way to check current discounts is either on the DVC member website, which offers a printable PDF, or by looking through the Member Perks booklet provided at check-in.
+The list of DVC member restaurant discounts is extensive and the amount varies by location; the best way to check current discounts is either on the DVC member website, which offers a printable PDF, or by looking through the Membership Magic booklet, which can be obtained from the front desk or concierge at any DVC resort.

 Frequent diners at select Walt Disney World Swan and Dolphin restaurants might consider joining the FREE Frequent Dining Program.
 You can pick up a Dining Passport during your next visit at Todd English’s bluezoo, Kimonos, Shula’s’ or Il Mulino New York Trattoria restaurants.
 You then register your card online.
 You can begin earning Loyalty Points either on your next visit or when your card is registered in the program (it’s not clear which).
 MouseSavers.com reader Marlene reports that it can take two weeks after you register the card before you receive an email with your login.
 It’s unknown whether the card can be used to accumulate points prior to that.